Select Page

 What does the bio (biological) in the model refer to?

-It refers to type and magnitude of nociception, tissue injury, damage or disease, physical health problems, genetics, immune function, neurobiology and neurochemistry, effects of medications, sex differences, nervous system characteristics (e.g. pain threshold, pain tolerance, predisposition to peripheral, and central sensitisation), hormones, sleep, age, and endogenous opiate systems.
+Biological or physical factors can refer to genetics, magnitude of nociception, tissue injury, damage or disease, physical health problems, immune function, neurobiology and neurochemistry, effects of medications, sex differences, nervous system characteristics (e.g. pain threshold, pain tolerance, predisposition to peripheral, and central sensitisation), hormones, effects of lifestyle factors (e.g., sleep, weight, physical activity, alcohol, smoking), age, and endogenous pain modulation systems.
+It can also be used to refer to biomechanics and physical fitness (endurance, strength, flexibility).

 What does the psych (psychological) in the model refer to?